hashicardo/simple-ec2/README.md

 Deploys an EC2 instance with a responsive web app that displays VM metadata (hostname, OS, instance type, and public IP) in a customizable identity card.

+>NOTE: after successfully running `terraform apply` it should take a few seconds for the web server to be up and running

 ## Usage

 ```hcl